simon-panek/code-401-dotnet-prework/code-challenges.md

 2. Negative numbers are possible
 3. both **m** and **n** can vary in length

+The user should specify the length and the width of the array within the console.
+To populate the numbers, you may randomly generate them, or have the user input one by one.

 #### Sample Input
 ```csharp
 int[,] myArray = new int[3, 5] { { 1, 2, 3, 4, 5 }, { 6, 7, 8, 9, 10 }, { 11, 12, 13, 14, 15 } };